I trust there is plenty in here to educate, inform, and often entertain!

 The loop knot in the bridle line that I had recently failed to untie continued to resist my efforts.
 And that was despite the use of pinhole specs and a pin.
 However, the bridle lines were expertly fastened to their little rings with a secure but easy-to-loosen type of knot.
 So it was a simple matter to loosen the rear bridle line off its ring, shift a couple of centimeters of line through and then retighten.
 Problem solved!

 Out at the field it was clear that getting a high flight might not be easy.
 Every minute or two, trees would start to ruffle nearby, indicating a possible window to launch.
 However, the puffs of breeze were very localized, and many launch attempts were made into very little breeze.
 All the gyrations of the Bali Eagle must have looked like something you would see at an indoor kite festival!
 At various times the yellow bird was sitting back, being pulled in, being let out, or just gliding around.
 Oh well, it was skill building I guess.

 A very small bird briefly joined in the fun, flitting around the kite at close quarters.

 I noticed that the bamboo slivers would usually slip a little out of position if the kite ever landed.
 Hence more attention was paid to keeping the kite off the ground.
 Glide and catch!
 Or after a pull-in, I would just let it hang, clear of the ground until the next launch attempt.

 I think this kite will draw attention from the public on club kite-fly days due to its realism.
 But it certainly won't for its size or flying performance.

 Bali Kite Capers

 Winds were in the gentle range, down at the coastal weather station on Saturday afternoon.
 While giving some thought as to what to fly, my eye fell on the Bali eagle kite hanging on the wall.

-To cut a long story short, the breeze eventually swung towards the south and became smoother.
+To cut a long story short, the breeze eventually swung toward the south and became smoother.
 The wind speed remained adequate; in fact it increased somewhat.